bedrocklinux/bedrocklinux-website/markdown/1.0beta1/install.md

   others do not.
 If you do not know what it is, you probably do not need it.
 - Optionally, the `.config` file for the kernel.
 This file is useful for creating a new kernel based on the previous kernel's configuration.
-Like the last few items items, this is usually located in the `/boot` directory.
+Like the last few items, this is usually located in the `/boot` directory.
 It is usually called something along the lines of ~(config-VERSION-ARCH~).
 Like the system map, if you do not know what it is you probably do not need it.
 - The modules.
 You will want to copy this even if you are sharing